lesLaitues/lesLaitues.github.io/pages/blog/2019/06/30/nvl01.short01-an-ocean-of-love.en.md

 #!date: 2019-06-30
 #!tags: art, writing, tale, romance

-# Short Story 01 — The Weeping Ocean
+# Short Story 01 — An Ocean of Love
 “Once upon a time, on an island far away, there lived Love with the Ocean.”

 Imagine waking up to the same lovely routine, every day, when unexpectedly, what you cherish most seems to leave.